PrivateSky/acl-magic/README.md

        var acl = require("acl-magic");
        var persistence = acl.createRedisPersistnece(redisConenction);
        /*
-        initialise an readCorncern for resources with the additional rule that if the user is allowed from the   writeConcern (has write rights), should allow also read access
+        initialise an readCorncern for resources with the additional rule that if the user is allowed to write the resources it means read acces also We assume knowledge of an instance of writeConcern */
-       */
        var readConcern = acl.create("read", persistence, function(userId,resourceId){
         if(writeConccern.allow(userId,resourceId)){